Much is said about the beneficial effects of regular activity on slowing down the aging process.

-Senior at the gym
+Senior at the gym,

 Fortunately, classes for seniors in fitness clubs have recently become very popular.
 It turned out that nowadays, people over 60 are really interested in regular training under supervision of experienced instructors.

 If only to make sure that we do not develop any disease or degeneration that would hinder or prevent certain types of exercise.

 For people over 60, the risk of their occurrence increases significantly, which is why doctors and personal trainers warn not to ignore medical consultations before starting regular visits to the gym.

-Thanks to this, the trainer will write the correct training plan (you do not necessarily have to participate only in group classes, you might as well decide to train in the gym).
+Thanks to this, the trainer will write the correct training plan (you do not have to take part only in group classes, you might as well decide to train in the gym).

-The movement must be adapted to your abilities.
-This is especially important in the case of seniors, because in old age during exercise, they are much more exposed to injuries, resulting directly from the weakened muscle housing.
+It must adapt the movement to your abilities.
+This is especially important to seniors, because in old age during exercise, they are much more exposed to injuries, resulting directly from the weakened muscle housing.

 Exercises for seniors – basic principles

 The most important rule is – do not cause pain and do not worsen existing problems, regardless of whether they are post-traumatic injuries or degenerative changes resulting from old age.

 Benefits of senior training

-To find out more about the benefits of training in the gym for seniors, you need to step by step, look at what changes occur in the body during exercise.
+To find out more about the benefits of training in the gym for seniors, you need to step-by-step look at what changes occur in the body during exercise.

-- By improving blood circulation, reducing the risk of heart attack or stroke reduces the risk of deposits or clots.
+By improving blood circulation, reducing the risk of heart attack or stroke reduces the risk of deposits or clots.

 Weight reduction, which is more difficult in old age due to slowed metabolism.

-- In the case of women: positive changes in the hormonal economy, visible mainly in the menopausal period.
+With women: positive changes in the hormonal economy, visible mainly in the menopausal period.

-- Improving well-being by raising the level of happiness hormones and reducing stress hormones;
+Improving well-being by raising the level of happiness hormones and reducing stress hormones;

-- Improving sleep quality due to fatigue and increased melanin secretion.
+Improving sleep quality due to fatigue and increased melanin secretion.

-- Better posture thanks to the strengthening of deep muscles that allow you to relieve the spine.
+Better posture thanks to the strengthening of deep muscles that allow you to relieve the spine.